-From the Biennial’s inception organizers have made grandiose claims that they had no way—or no intention—of achieving.
-Nevertheless, it is regarded as the preeminent survey of art-making in the United States.
-For artists it remains the most sought after exposition in the country, lately posturing as “an unmissable event for anyone interested in finding out what’s happening in art today.”
-That is if one is in, or can afford to get to New York.
-If not, then non-attendees would be left to their ignorance, which is a closer characterization of what the art system thinks of the public it pretends to serve.
+From the Biennial’s inception organizers have made grandiose claims that they had no way—or no intention—of realizing.
+Nevertheless, it became, and remains the preeminent survey of art-making in the United States.
+For artists it’s the most prestigious exposition in the country, lately posturing as “an unmissable event for anyone interested in finding out what’s happening in art today.”
+For anyone who isn’t in (or can’t afford to visit) New York then the Whitney would leave them to their ignorance, which is a closer characterization of what the art system often thinks of the public it pretends to serve.

-In 1937 the Biennials were rebranded as the Annual, still dividing mediums over a two part exhibition bookending each year—but they were in effect, separate exhibitions.
-From 1957 there was one exhibition a year, until 1973 when today’s bi-annual format began.
-The Whitney Museum has always purported to “look to artists to lead us forward” which sounds noble and humble, but what emerges from the Biennial’s eighty-seven year history is an extraordinary effort to do the opposite.
-Its management sought to dictate which artists would be indispensable in their quest to turn the museum into the vascular system in the American body aesthetic.
+In 1932 Gertrude Vanderbilt Whitney established two Biennials which split mediums across alternate years—one for painting, and the other for sculpture, drawings and prints.
+In 1937 the Biennials were rebranded as the Annual, still dividing mediums over a two-part exhibition bookending each year—although practically, they were separate exhibitions.
+From 1957 there was one yearly exhibition, until 1973 when today’s bi-annual format began.
+The Whitney Museum has always purported to “look to artists to lead us forward,” which sounds noble and humble, but what emerges from the Biennial’s eighty-seven year history is an extraordinary effort to do the opposite.
+Its handlers sought to dictate which artists would be indispensable in their quest to turn the museum into the vascular system of the American body aesthetic.
 That process involved making some staggering commitments to preferred artists.